top of page

 3. Forgetting ‘GOOD’ commercial sense

 When people have the ‘impact glasses’ on, they often forget what I call ‘GOOD profit drivers’ such as creating products and services that customers value, regardless of the impact.
 I have been there myself and have seen countless others falling into this trap along my research journey.
 For example, when a business offers opportunities to people from marginalised backgrounds, it is still important to select people who are right for the job and vice versa.
 And it still matters to offer value to the market.
 My research shows that those who do achieve a 300-400 percent higher success rate in terms of impact, as well as better business outcomes.
 Brigade, Goodwill Solutions and Ctalents are prime examples that get this superbly right.
 But they’re still a rarity.
-Yes, creating impact can lead to upping customer referrals, a brilliant way to drive business growth.
+Yes, creating impact can lead to better customer referrals and drive business growth.
 But this only happens when you not only create good impact outcomes, but offer products or services that are highly valued at the same time.
 A good question to consider: 'How disappointed would your customers be if they could no longer buy from you regardless of your impact?'

 Global greenhouse gas emissions by sector[1]